dg/ftp-deployment/readme.md

 colors = yes
 ```

-Configuration can be also stored in PHP file.
+Configuration can also be stored in a PHP file.

 In test mode (with `-t` option) uploading or deleting files is skipped, so you can use it
 to verify your settings.